 The challenges of being a property manager

-Probably one of the most challenging aspects of managing property is the fact that it’s a never-ending job.
+One of the most challenging aspects of managing property is probably the fact that it’s a never-ending job.
 Your clients might buy or sell buildings with ease, but they’ll always need someone to manage new acquisitions for them.

 How much does a property manager earn?

 The average property manager’s salary is about $57,040 annually.
+But that can change depending on where you work.
 In addition to their salaries, onsite property managers will also get free lodging.

-Property management is a very lucrative and rewarding career path.
+Property management is a lucrative and rewarding career.
 Property managers are hired by landlords, investors, and HOAs to operate planned communities, investment assets, cooperatives, condominiums, and large properties such as office blocks and shopping malls.

-We hope our guide has provided you with all the information you need to start your path as a property manager.
+We hope our guide has provided you with all the information you need to start your journey as a property manager.